5 Anti-inflammatory Lifestyle Hacks

 There are different ways to reduce inflammation in the body and today we are sharing our top 5 anti-inflammatory lifestyle hacks:

 Bromelain is the enzyme which derives from the STEM of the pineapple and has highly anti-inflammatory effects on the body.
 You can eat it raw, blend it in a smoothie or have it in powdered form.
-Bromelain powder is also one of the ingredients in our BIX RECOVERY effervescent tablet.
+Bromelain powder is also one of the ingredients in our BIX RECOVERY hydration tablet.

 Stir the below ingredients into a cup of hot (80°C) water: